 James Morrow Jr., Regents Professor; Ph.D., University of Colorado.
 Research and measurement.

-Jerry Thomas, Professor; Ed.D., University of Alabama.
+Jerry R. Thomas, Professor and Dean of the College of Education; Ed.D., University of Alabama.
 Motor development.

-Katherine Thomas, Associate Professor; Ph.D., Louisiana State University.
-Motor development.
+Katherine T. Thomas, Associate Professor; Ph.D., Louisiana State University.
+Motor development and pedagogy.

 Jakob Vingren, Associate Professor; Ph.D., University of Connecticut.
 Physiology of resistance exercise related to hormones, nutrition, health and performance.

-Karen Weiller, Associate Professor; Ph.D., Texas Womanís University.
+Karen Weiller, Associate Professor; Ph.D., Texas Woman's University.
 Sport sociology; youth pedagogy.

 Tao Zhang, Assistant Professor; Ph.D., Louisiana State University.
-Social-psychological aspects of sport; youth and sport; physical activity.
+Psychosocial determinants of physical activity; youth physical activity and health promotion; achievement motivation.